rickballard/CoCiviumBackUp/legacy/Civium/codex/Codex_Interpretive_Drift.md

 Interpretive Drift describes the slow divergence between minds that once shared common meaning.
 Over time, shared language, concepts, and intentions can skew—driven not by malice, but by recursive context collapse.

-This codex defines how Civium guards against such entropy—not through rigidity, but through tuning.
+This codex defines how CoCivium guards against such entropy—not through rigidity, but through tuning.

 ---